samsungsamiio/samsungsami.io/source/sami/sami-changelog.md

 Here we'll be posting regular updates about SAMI and updates to the documentation.

+### May 20, 2015

+An update to the API specification.
+The call to [get normalized message aggregates](/sami/api-spec.html#get-normalized-message-aggregates) now returns values for messages up to 1 minute old.
+We updated the API specification to reflect the new functionality.

 ### April 22, 2015

 The [Developer Portal](https://devportal.samsungsami.io/) got a major overhaul for managing applications and device types.
 We've updated the [Developer and User Portals](/sami/sami-documentation/developer-user-portals.html) documentation to reflect some of these changes, with a longer blog post forthcoming.